Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ear cropping in dogs has become quite a controversial subject amongst dog owners.
 People don’t understand why anyone would crop their dogs’ ears, but it wasn’t always so black and white.

-In the past, dog owners cropped their dog’s ears for practical reasons.
+In the past, some dog owners cropped their dog’s ears for practical reasons.
 Cropping a dog’s ears equaled better hunting performance because droopy ears snagged on foliage.
 Prey animals could easily grasp a hold of a dog’s long ears, too.
 There was also the idea that cropped ears lead to fewer ear infections (although there’s no proof this statement is true).

 Nowadays, people crop their dog’s ears for cosmetic reasons.
 They want their dogs to have the defining features set before them by other dogs.
 For instance, Doberman Pinschers¹ with cropped pointed ears.